falexwolf/falexwolf.me/_posts/2023-02-19-carbon-removal.md

-Title: Buying carbon removal to compensate for flights
+Title: Buying CO2 removal to compensate for flying

 *Published: 2023-02-19.*